 ‘I didn’t say that.
 I said I wasn’t sure about her.’

-‘Seriously – you don’t think she is beautiful?’ he asks.
+He laughs.
+‘Seriously – you don’t think she is beautiful?’

 ‘Maybe on the outside.
-Perhaps a little too perfect.
-But you can never tell what’s on the inside.’
+A little too perfect, perhaps, but you can’t tell what’s on the inside.’

-‘And we are to assume the worst?’ he asks, looking genuinely curious.
+He seems genuinely curious.
+‘And so, we are to assume the worst?’

-‘Appearances can of course deceive us but in real life you can come to know someone, to see what is underneath.
-This is a statue, not a painting, Whatever is there is all on the surface, surely?’
+He looks at her again.
+‘Appearances can of course deceive and in real life, you can come to know someone in time, to see what is underneath.
+But this is a statue.
+Whatever is there to be known is all on the surface, surely?’

+I shake my head.
 ‘Not necessarily.
-The artist must have wanted us to look deeper than that or there’d be no point in all his effort.’
+The artist must have wanted us to look deeper than that or there’d be no point in all that work.’

-He stretches out his hand and allows one thoughtful finger to trace her eyelid as he considers my statement.
+He stretches out a hand and allows one thoughtful finger to trace her eyelid.
 He opens a waterlily palm and cups her pale cheek more sensuously.
-My visceral reaction shocks me – a sudden violent urge to slap his hand away, to scream at him for his male blindness.
+My visceral reaction shocks me.
+I have a sudden violent urge to slap his hand away, to scream at him for his male blindness.

 ‘God, she’s a bitch!’
-I exclaim, to purge the bitterness surging through my mouth.
+I exclaim, to purge the bitterness which surges through my mouth.

 His shoulders erupt into shocked laughter.
 ‘No, indeed, you cannot seriously think that.
 She is just as you or me.’
-He turns my shoulders and forces me to face her full on.
+He takes my shoulders and forces me to face her full on.

-‘She’s nothing like me, that’s for sure,’ I say, flatly.
+‘She’s nothing like me,’ I say, flatly.
 ‘Look at that smirk.
 She looks as though butter wouldn’t melt, but all the time she’s watching …’

 He is shaking his head in bewilderment.
-‘She is not smirking, she is trying to please those around her.
+‘She is not smirking.
+She is trying desperately to please those around her.
 And have you noticed she is all alone?’

 ‘Aren’t we all?’
-I snap, regretting it as his face folds instantly closed.
+I snap, regretting it instantly as his face folds closed.
 ‘I’m so sorry, Andreas.
 I didn’t mean this to get personal.
-But you can’t know that she’s alone, not for sure.
+You can’t be sure she’s alone, though.
 She’s probably waiting for someone.’

-‘Not with that smirk.
-No, she’s waiting here for him to tell his wife it’s over and then he’ll come to her.’
+‘With that smug smile?
+She’s waiting here for him to tell his wife it’s over.
+Then he’ll come to her.’

-He shrugs and spreads his hands.
+He shrugs and spreads out his hands.
 ‘I’m not helping, am I?’

 ‘I didn’t ask for help.’

-‘Not the picture itself, I mean, but it is interesting that you would be drawn to this one when it seems so … colourless.’
+He smiles.
+‘Not the picture itself but it is interesting you are drawn to this one when to me it seems so … colourless.’

 ‘Colourless?
-But look at the light,’ I urge, dragging him forward as though this one tiny step will make a difference to his perspective.
+But look at the light,’ I urge and drag him forward, as though this one tiny step will make a difference to his perspective.
 ‘Doesn’t it give you hope?’

-‘Hope for what?’ he asks and pushes his hands deeper into his pockets.
+‘Hope for what?’ he asks, pushing his hands deeper into his pockets.

-I consider his viewpoint for a second.
-The sun is lower in the sky now and no longer tumbles through the window to warm their pale cheeks.
-The hut dims as I watch the youngest woman heave the last of her pile of carcasses onto the pallett and wipe her red hands on her woollen dress to dissipate the stench.
-She tugs at the splintered latch with raw hands and scrapes the door back in its frame.
-She and I look up at the sky outside where the late afternoon sun shines in golden bars through the grey.
+I consider his viewpoint as I study the picture.
+The sun seems lower in the sky now and no longer tumbles through the window to warm the women’s pale cheeks.
+I watch the youngest woman heave the last of the carcasses onto the pallet and wipe her red hands on her woollen dress.
+She tugs at the splintered latch with raw hands and scrapes open the door.
+The late afternoon sun shines in golden bars through the grey clouds.
 The November air whips coolly around her ankles and the exposed skin of her neck and she shivers.

 ‘I saw it as a summer’s day,’ I tell Andreas.
 ‘You’re spoiling it for me.’